 Spectrum takes out a lot of the heavy lifting for you, as they only offer 3 plans for internet and TV.
 This is great for those who want a hassle-free, high-speed connection.
 Spectrum has starting speeds that are much faster than many of its competitors, so its starting plan is a great deal.
 On the other hand, if you’re looking for more variety and you want as many options as possible, Frontier has a wide range of plans to choose from.
 Frontier is also a great option for those who want a high-speed fiber internet connection.
-Their plans are comparable to Spectrum’s cable connection in terms of speed, and fiber is typically a more reliable connection than cable.
+Their plans are comparable to Spectrum’s cable connection in terms of speed, and fiber is typically a more steady connection than cable.

 Our pick for speed and price: Frontier